United States v. Dominguez Benitez: Scalia's concurrence

 In a short separate opinion, Justice Scalia expressed agreement with much of the Court's analysis, but disagreed with the standard of probability the Court required the defendant to meet.
 Scalia listed four different standards that the Court had adopted in different contexts to prove what would have happened in a trial absent error, and stated that these "ineffable gradations of probability" confused judicial reasoning more than aided it.
 He wrote that a court could only achieve the precision of two standards—beyond a reasonable doubt, and by a preponderance of the evidence—and that the latter should apply to the claim at issue.

 Subsequent developments

-Upon remand from the Supreme Court, the Court of Appeals affirmed Benitez' conviction and sentencing in a per curiam, summary opinion.
+Upon remand from the Supreme Court, the Court of Appeals affirmed Benitez's conviction and sentencing in a per curiam, summary opinion.